Tattoo Topical Anesthetics: How Do These Products Work?

-If you’ll check every over-the-counter topical anesthetic products available, you will notice that lidocaine is almost found on every one of them.
-It contains up to 5% of lidocaine.
-As the percentage increases, the more effective it is in numbing the nerve endings of the skin, thus making the tattoo process a lot more comfortable.
-Lidocaine also decreases the sensation of initial sting when the tattoo needle first hits the skin.
+Most over-the-counter topical anesthetics products will include up to 5% of lidocaine.
+The higher the percentage, the more effective it becomes in its numbing ability, thus making the tattoo process a lot more comfortable.
+Lidocaine decreases the sensation of initial sting when the tattoo needle first breaks the skin.

 Epinephrine, on the other hand, is a powerful ingredient that works as a vasoconstrictor.
-It makes the blood vessels tight, therefore decreasing swelling and bleeding during the tattoo process.
-It’s a skin numbing anesthetic that should be used with caution because it can cause tachycardia or increased heart rate.
+It makes the blood vessels tight, decreasing swelling and bleeding during the process.
+This numbing agent should be used with caution as it can cause tachycardia or increased heart rate.

-Before the client goes to the tattoo shop or leave home from the tattoo shop, an initial application of anesthetic cream, gel, or spray should be made.
-To obtain maximum efficacy, a thick layer of product should be applied on the skin where a tattoo will be made.
-The area should be wrapped to encourage maximum absorption of key ingredients.
-It would take at least fifteen to sixty minutes for the intended effect will be felt.
+To obtain maximum efficiency, a thick layer of HUSH Gel should be applied on area where tattoo will be placed.
+The area should be wrapped to encourage maximum absorption and would take 15-60 minutes for the intended effects to be felt.

-If the client has a very low threshold for pain, it would be advisable to apply a second layer of fast-acting topical anesthetic gel, cream, or spray because it can provide pain relief within ninety seconds to five minutes of application.
+For those with a low threshold for pain, a second layer of HUSH Gel can provide relief within 90 seconds – 5 minutes of application.
 It can be applied numerous times within the tattoo process to maintain a pain-free experience.